 What are Certified Registered Nurse Anesthetists (CRNAs)?

 Nurse anesthesia is an advanced clinical nursing specialty.
-As anesthesia specialists, CRNAs administer approximately 32 million anesthetics to patients in the United States each year.
+As anesthesia specialists, CRNAs administer 34 million anesthetics to patients in the United States each year.

 How Does a Nurse become a CRNA?

 A nurse attends an accredited nurse anesthesia education program to receive an extensive education in anesthesia.
 Upon graduation, the nurse must pass a national certification exam to become a CRNA.

 What does a Nurse Anesthesia Education Program Include?

 A program will include 24 to 36 months of graduate course work including both classroom and clinical experience with:

 - The classroom curriculum emphasizing anatomy, physiology, pathophysiology, biochemistry, chemistry, physics and pharmacology as related to anesthesia.